-A trader who had been away from home for many years decided to return home, and he would walk through a vast desert on the way.
-With the gold coins earned through years of hard work and enough food and water, he set out on the journey happily.
-However, soon the blistering heat of the desert was unbearable for him.
+A trader walked through a vast desert with many gold coins, food and water.
+However, the blistering heat of the desert was unbearable for him.
 He must lighten the load so as to walk out of the desert as soon as possible.
 He was hesitant to make a choice among the coins, food and water.
-Thinking that he had spent most of his life accumulating the wealth, he was too loath to throw a single coin away.
-Hence, he discarded most of the food and water and was on his way again.
+Because he was too loath to throw a single coin away, he discarded most of the food and water, and then he was on his way again.

 He had not walked far when there was little food and water left.
-Just then, he heard the sound of camel bells: A camel caravan was coming towards him.
-The trader was overjoyed and hurriedly went forward seeking for help.
-Unexpectedly, after learning the trader’s situation, the caravan asked him for a large sum of gold coins in exchange for food and water.
-The trader, hungry and thirsty, touched his money bag and said to himself: “To exchange the gold coins for food and water can support me to walk out of the desert as quickly as possible.
-But, if so, little of my wealth will remain.”
-Finally, the trader gritted his teeth and said: “I won’t buy your food and water.
-As long as I hold on a little longer, I can walk out of the desert.”
-The members of the caravan all laughed at him: “What a miser!
-He prefers money to life!”
-Yet the trader ignored their derision and resumed his journey.
+Just then, he saw a camel caravan was coming towards him.
+He hurriedly went forward seeking for help.
+Unexpectedly, the caravan asked him for a large sum of gold coins in exchange for food and water.
+The trader, hungry and thirsty, touched his money bag, and then he gritted his teeth and decided not to buy any food and water.
+The members of the caravan all advised him to think about what is the most important thing for him.
+Yet he ignored their advice and resumed his journey.

-The following day, the trader trudged to the edge of the desert, and he even dimly saw the smoke from the village in the distance.
+The following day, the trader trudged to the edge of the desert.
 Nevertheless, he had already been exhausted.
 Eventually, he toppled down.
-Before he died, he sighed: “If I had given up my gold coins earlier, I would not be dying now.
-It’s late, too late …”
+Before he died, he sighed: “If I had given up my gold coins earlier, I would not be dying now.”

-s warn every one of us that fame and money cannot bring man life because they are the tools used by Satan to deceive and harm man.
-If man becomes obsessed with them, they will only stray further and further from God.
-Without God’s care and protection, mankind will be fooled by Satan like a plaything in its hands, blinded by fame and fortune and incapable of distinguishing between good and evil.
-People spend a lifetime’s worth of energy pursuing fame and gain.
-What’s more, when faced with the threats of disaster, disease, and death, they still think how to preserve their hard-earned money and fame, just like the trader in the desert.
-They do not awaken until the last minute of their lives.
+s warn every one of us that fame and money cannot bring us life because they are the tools used by Satan to deceive and harm us.
+If we become obsessed with them, we will only stray further and further from God.
+Without God’s care and protection, we will be fooled by Satan like a plaything in its hands, blinded by fame and fortune and incapable of distinguishing between good and evil.
+We spend a lifetime’s worth of energy pursuing fame and gain.
+What’s more, when faced with the threats of disaster, disease, and death, we still think how to preserve our hard-earned money and fame, just like the trader in the desert.
+He does not awaken until the last minute of his lives.
 But it is too late to regret then.
-In fact, man was created by God personally, so his life and fate are controlled by God’s hands.
-It is God’s will that man should worship Him, obey His sovereignty and arrangement, and commit everything to Him, so God will protect man from Satan’s test.
-Only by living before God and obtaining the truth as life can man live out a most meaningful life.
+In fact, we are created by God personally, so our life and fate are controlled by God’s hands. is for us to worship Him, obey His sovereignty and arrangement, and commit everything to Him, so that God will protect us from Satan’s test.
+Only by living before God and obtaining the truth as life can we live out a most meaningful life.